SysKitTeam/docs-insights/activation/get-to-know-insights/performance-counters.md

 ## Total Application Pool Recycles
 The number of times that the application pool has been recycled since Windows Process Activation Service (WAS) started.

+## Requests Queued
+The number of requests waiting to be processed.

+Warning when the value is above 400.
+Critical when the value is above 1000.

+## Requests Rejected
+The number of requests rejected because the request queue was full.

+Warning when the value is above 2.
+Critical when the value is above 5.

+## Worker Process Restarts
+Number of times a worker process has restarted on the machine.

+Warning when the value is above 1.
+Critical when the value is above 5.

+## Request Wait Time
+The number of milliseconds the most recent request was waiting in the queue.

+Warning when the value is above 800.
+Critical when the value is above 1200.

 # SQL
 SQL template enables you to efficiently monitor your SQL servers.
 With specified counters you can quickly find possible bottlenecks and performance issues.